-f{sampling} [Hz] $f{ m alias}$ [Hz] Description
+f{sampling} [Hz] $f{\rm alias}$ [Hz] Description

 10

 12.5

 15

 17.5

 20

 22.5

 25

 27.5

 30

-7. Determine minimum sampling frequency that will produce a nice, smooth signal that closely describes the actual source signal; make note of the sampling frequency in the space below.
-8. Using the function generator and the voltage divider on your bench top, create a 20 Hz, ±10 mV signal.
-Note: The function generators are not capable of providing a 10mV signal, so feed the output of the signal generator to the input of the potentiometer, adjust the 'Amplitude' knob on the function generator so that you get the smallest output, connect the wiper output to the oscilloscope, and adjust the potentiometer knob until you create the specified amplitude.
-Check the waveform with the oscilloscope before you proceed to the next step.
-9. Set the sampling rate of your LabView VI to 200 Hz and the number of samples between 50-100 samples; run the program and save the data.
+- 7. Determine minimum sampling frequency that will produce a nice, smooth signal that closely describes the actual source signal; make note of the sampling frequency in the space below. - 8.
+Using the function generator and the voltage divider on your bench top, create a 20 Hz, ±10 mV signal.
+The function generators are not capable of providing a 10mV signal, so - a.
+Feed the output of the signal generator to the input of the potentiometer; use a BNC to banana adapter and connect the red banana plug to port 1 of the potentiometer and the black to port 3. - b.
+Adjust the 'Amplitude' knob on the function generator so that you get the smallest possible output amplitude. - c.
+Connect the wiper output (port 2) of the potentiometer to the oscilloscope and adjust the knob until you create the specified amplitude. - d.
+Check the waveform with the oscilloscope before you proceed to the next step - 9.
+Set the sampling rate of your LabView VI to 200 Hz and the number of samples between 50-100 samples; run the program and save the data.
 What is the measured frequency?

-Describe the difference in appearance of the measured signal and give a reason for its appearance.
+10. Describe the difference in appearance of the measured signal and give a reason for its appearance.
 Can you do anything to improve the appearance of this signal with the equipment provided?